yava9221/csci-4830-821-recipe-box/recipes/steak-and-eggs.md

 ## Ingredients

 *   USDA Choice steak (not too thick)
 *   Two Eggs
 *   Rosemary
 *   Garlic Powder
 *   Oregano
 *   Sea Salt and Pepper
 *   Virgin Olive Oil
 *   Worschestire Sauce

 ## Preparation

-Add all spices to both sides of steak(s).
-Apply light even coat of each Heat a pan at medium temperature and add olive oil.
+1. Add all spices to both sides of steak(s).
+Apply light even coat of each
+2. Heat a pan at medium temperature and add olive oil.
-Add Olive Oil until bottom of pan is covered.
+3. Add Olive Oil until bottom of pan is covered.
-Add Worschestire sauce to pan.
+4. Add Worschestire sauce to pan.
-Place steak in pan.
+5. Place steak in pan.
-Cook or sear steak until desired temperature is reached.
+6. Cook or sear steak until desired temperature is reached.
-Remove steak.
+7. Remove steak.
-DO NOT DUMP PAN, leftover juices and flavors are desirable and needed for eggs.
+8. DO NOT DUMP PAN, leftover juices and flavors are desirable and needed for eggs.
-Place two eggs into pan.
+9. Place two eggs into pan.
-Cook eggs as desired.
+10. Cook eggs as desired.
-Over easy eggs are recommended.
+11. Over easy eggs are recommended.
-Remove eggs.
+12. Remove eggs.
-Enjoy!
+13. Enjoy!

-This meal is best enjoyed with another vegetable such as oven roasted asparagus or steamed broccoli with butter and lemon
+This meal is best enjoyed with another vegetable such as oven roasted asparagus or steamed broccoli with butter and lemon.

 ## License